 After driving a couple hours, we turned a bend, and there was a blessing in front of us.
-A big sign stating that today was the Albion Community Market, from 2 – 4 pm.
-We had an hour to kill, so we continued north in search of a campground to call home for the night.
+A big sign stating that today was the Albion Community Market.
+We had an hour to kill before the market opened, so we continued north in search of a campground to call home.
 Just north of Mendocino, we lucked out and found the Russian River Gulch.
 They had a couple campgrounds left, and we could have our pick.
-We picked number 19; it was intimate and surrounded by thimble bushes that were nearly ready to burst with summer berries.
+We picked number 19 as it was intimate and surrounded by thimble bushes that were nearly ready to burst with summer berries.
 We felt lucky.
 We loved campsite number 19 and Chili Pepper fit in perfectly.
-Now to hit Albion.
+Off to hit the farmers market in search of dinner.

 Albion is a small community of about 200 people, just south of Mendocino.
 They say an English sea captain by the name of William Richardson, built his home and sawmill in this spot, and named it after his homeland, back in the 1840s.
 The area became a logging community after the Southern Pacific Railroad starting coming through in the early 1900s.
 Today, Albion is a sleepy little village, with a great sense of pride.

 The Albion Community Market is a renegade market but the sense of community is very relevant.
 As soon as we walked up, we could tell that everyone knew everyone and that this Sunday afternoon was the day for the local folks to catch up while getting some shopping done.
 Smiles were all around us.
 Children were running and playing in the grass.
 It felt like being home, the way one would hope for a community market to feel.